A candidate coherent radio flash following a neutron star merger: Modelling the emission

-Depending upon the mass of the newly formed magnetar and the equation of state of nuclear matter, the magnetar will either be stable or unstable.
-If unstable, it will collapse to form a black hole within the first few hours after its formation\cite{ravi2014,beniamini2021}, unless it is instead supported by its strong magnetic fields\cite{suvorov2022} The magnetar model fitted to GRB 201006A assumes a stable magnetar is formed as there is no steep decay phase following the plateau\cite{rowlinson2013}.
-A different interpretation suggests that the shallow decay following the plateau phase is caused by afterglow emission and the steep decay following the plateau (signifying a collapsing magnetar) is `hidden' under this afterglow component\cite{lu2015}.
+The magnetar model fitted to GRB 201006A assumes a stable magnetar is formed as there is no steep decay phase following the plateau \citep{rowlinson2013}.
+A different interpretation suggests that the shallow decay following the plateau phase is caused by afterglow emission and the steep decay following the plateau (signifying a collapsing magnetar) is `hidden' under this afterglow component \citep{lu2015}.
 Thus, we do not rule out the presence of an unstable magnetar that collapses to form a black hole at the end of the plateau phase.

-When a magnetar collapses to form a black hole, there will be a massive reconnection event when the magnetic field collapses and this is predicted to produce a copious amount of coherent radio emission\cite{falcke2014,zhang2014}.
-The predicted flux density of this emission, assuming it is isotropic, is given by\cite{zhang2014,rowlinson2019}
+When a magnetar collapses to form a black hole, there will be a massive reconnection event when the magnetic field collapses and this is predicted to produce a copious amount of coherent radio emission \citep{falcke2014,zhang2014}.
+The predicted flux density of this emission, assuming it is isotropic, is given by \citep{zhang2014,rowlinson2019}: